Juan Gualberto Gómez Airport: History

+In 2024, TUI terminated all flights to Varadero, which it had served from both Amsterdam and Brussels, due to a sharp decline in passenger figures to Cuba.
+Condor followed by announcing to terminate their route to Frankfurt in 2025, leaving the airport without year-round services to Europe.

+Facilities

 The terminal building has shops for tourists (including rum, cigars, T-shirts, books, carvings, pharmaceuticals) both before customs check point, at a large departures lounge with cafeterias on the upper level and a smaller air conditioned VIP lounge the lower level.
 Immigration checkpoint consists of wooden booths for push doors opened by immigration officers after travelers have been processed.
 Customs check point consists of three x-ray machines.
 Two flights of stairs and an escalator take travelers to the departure lounge.
 Tour operators offices are located near the domestic terminal area.
 The ground handling equipment is imported mainly from North America.
 There are four jet bridges (serving parking areas 2 to 5), but air stairs are used for the remaining aircraft parking space #1 on the apron by the terminal.